-The Truth About Kyra Sedgwick and Kevin Bacon's 30-Year Marriage
+The Truth About Kyra Sedgwick and Kevin Bacon's Enduring 32-Year Marriage - E!
+Online

+But if one were to read between the lines—or, say, do a thorough scour of every interview they have given—they'd land on one constant.

+So let's talk about sex.
+Because, really, they have no problem discussing it, crediting their enduring spark in the bedroom with helping them reach their 32nd anniversary today.
+"Sex is really important.
+That desire is there," Sedgwick shared with Redbook in 2012.
+"The essence of it hasn't really changed.
+When he walks into a room, I'm still...
+I mean, my heart gets a little fluttery and I think, Oh!
+He's so cute.
+He's so hot.
+That's literally the first thing I think."

 So, chemistry?
 Check.
 A certain affinity for each other is obviously important.
 And shared priorities plus a commitment to seeing this thing through.
-The rest Sedgwick chalks up to luck and careful adherence to a few rules: "Keep the fights clean, and don't have sex with somebody else," she detailed to Good Housekeeping in 2010.
+The rest the actress chalks up to luck and careful adherence to a few rules: "Keep the fights clean, and don't have sex with somebody else," she detailed to Good Housekeeping in 2010.
 "Monogamy is a given, like 'Put the toilet seat down.'"

 Oddly, though, their union—which places them in the annals of history beside Michael J. Fox and Tracy Pollan, Tom Hanks and Rita Wilson, the celebrity pairs who truly better never break up—wasn't a certainty in the beginning.

 When Sedgwick first laid eyes on Bacon on the set of the 1988 PBS remake of the play Lemon Sky, she kinda thought he was a jerk.

-Well, actually, the first time they met she was a shy 12-year-old attempting to let the 19-year-old stage actor she was impressed with his work.
-He was grabbing some food at a deli post-performance and "a little girl was in there who had just seen the matinee, and her brother said, 'You liked that actor, go tell him you liked him,'" he recalled in a 2014 interview on The Late Late Show with Craig Ferguson, "and it was Kyra."
+Well, actually, the first time they met, Sedgwick was a shy 12-year-old attempting to let the 19-year-old stage actor know she was impressed with his work.
+Bacon was grabbing some food at a deli post-performance and "a little girl was in there who had just seen the matinee, and her brother said, 'You liked that actor, go tell him you liked him,'" the City on a Hill star recalled in a 2014 interview on The Late Late Show with Craig Ferguson, "and it was Kyra."

-By their second introduction in 1997 she was relatively grown up, all of 22 with appearances on soap opera Another World and an episode of Miami Vice under her belt, and he was the 29-year-old alum of Diner, Animal House and Footloose, fresh off a longterm relationship with Pollan.
-(Right around that time, incidentally, she herself was remaking the acquaintance of her former Family Ties boyfriend and future husband Fox.
-So, all's well that ends well.)
-Sedgwick first laid eyes on Bacon as he boarded the van to their Cambridge, Mass. set, his black Labrador bounding on ahead of him, she told Morgan, "And my first thought was, 'He's really cocky and he thinks he's so cool.'"
+By their second introduction in 1987 she was relatively grown up, all of 22 with appearances on soap opera Another World and an episode of Miami Vice under her belt, and he was the 29-year-old alum of Diner, Animal House and Footloose, fresh off a longterm relationship with Pollan.
+(Right around that time, incidentally, Pollan herself was remaking the acquaintance of her former Family Ties boyfriend and future husband Fox.
+So, all's well that ends well and everything.)

+So the second time Sedgwick crossed paths with Bacon, he was boarding the van to their Cambridge, Mass., set, his black Labrador bounding on ahead of him.
+Her first thought, she recalled to Piers Morgan in a 2012 interview: "'He's really cocky and he thinks he's so cool.'"

 Her distaste registered, but Bacon was still besotted.
 "I found her, you know, really very beautiful and sexy and aloof," he said during his own appearance on Morgan's show.
 "And I was just immediately in love with her and she was just immediately put off by me."